Do you notice that despite having a DSLR, your images kind of look like ‘snaps’? Well, maybe it’s time you tried a 50mm prime lens.

 3. You’ll Achieve Beautiful Bokeh

-Even the 1.8 50mm has very attractive bokeh and will result in images that will look way more professional and atmospheric!
+50mm photography utilising a wide aperture will create very attractive bokeh, resulting in images that will look way more professional and atmospheric!

 4. 50mm Lenses Are Super Sharp at All Stops